094459/q-developer-hands-on/workshop/building-our-app-part-1.md

 Hit return and review the output.
 You should get very different output this time.

-2/ Make a change to the MY-PREFERENCE.md file, changing sqlite to a different database (I tried this with Oracle, but feel free to experiment).
+2/ Make a change to the MY-PREFERENCES.md file, changing sqlite to a different database (I tried this with Oracle, but feel free to experiment).
 Try the same prompt again after a few moments.
 Did you get different output?
-Change the text in MY-PREFERENCE.md back to what it was.
+Change the text in MY-PREFERENCES.md back to what it was.

+We are going to re-run this prompt in the next task - here we just wanted to show how you can influence the output of what Amazon Q Developer can produce.

 ---

 **Task 4**

-We will now create our data model.
+Now that we have seen how to tailor the output we get from Amazon Q Developer, we will use this as we create our data model.
 You can do this a number of ways, and it will vary between your preferences and the norms and guidelines you might need to adopt where you are developing.
 We will show you how to create both SQL and Python code that will generate your tables.

 *Generating SQL*